EllaKaye/hugodown-website/content/post/advent-of-code-2020/index.md

 </div>

-We have at most four diffs on 1 in a row.
+We have at most four diffs of 1 in a row.

+We need to check that if we remove an adapter, the new differences do not exceed 3.
 Example sequences really helped me figure out what's going on here:

 -   If the diff sequence is ..., 3, 1, 3,... (e.g. adapters 1, 4, 5, 8)
-    -   we can keep the sequence as is (1 option)
+    -   1 option to keep as is
     -   We cannot remove any adapters
     -   **1 option in total**
 -   If the diff sequence is ..., 3, 1, 1, 3,... (e.g. adapters 1, 4, 5, 6, 9)
-    -   we can keep as is (1 option)
+    -   1 option to keep as is
-    -   If removing one adapter, we can only remove the one with a difference of one on either side (e.g. the 5) (1 option)
+    -   1 option to remove one adapter (e.g. the 5)
     -   we cannot remove two adapters
     -   **2 options total**
--   If the diff sequence is ..., 3, 1, 1, 1, 3,...(e.g. adapters 1, 4, 5, 6, 7, 10)
+-   If the diff sequence is ..., 3, 1, 1, 1, 3,... (e.g. adapters 1, 4, 5, 6, 7, 10)
-    -   We can keep as is (1 option)
+    -   1 option to keep as is
-    -   If removing one adapter, we cannot remove the adapter leading to the first diff of 1, but we could remove either of the next two (2 options) (e.g. the 5 or 6)
+    -   2 options to remove one adapter (e.g. the 5 or 6)
-    -   If removing two adapters, we can only remove the two leading to the second two diffs of 1 (e.g. the 5 and 6) (1 option)
+    -   1 options to remove two adapters (e.g. the 5 and 6)
     -   We cannot remove three adapters
     -   **4 options total**
 -   If the diff sequence is ..., 3, 1, 1, 1, 1, 3,... (e.g. adapters 1, 4, 5, 6, 7, 8, 11)
-    -   we can keep as is (1 option)
+    -   1 option to keep as is
-    -   If removing one adapter, it can be any except the one leading to the first diff of 1 (e.g. 5, 6, 7) (3 options)
+    -   3 options to remove one adapter (e.g. 5, 6, or 7)
-    -   Similarly, there are three options for removing two adapters (e.g. any two of 5, 6, 7) (3 options)
+    -   3 options to remove two adapters (e.g. any two of 5, 6, and 7)
     -   We cannot remove three adapters
     -   **7 options total**

-Now, we multiply each run of difference of 1s with the number of options we have for removing adapters, then take the product of those products.
+Finally, we multiply each run length of difference of 1s with the number of options we have for removing adapters, then take the product of those products.

 <div class="highlight">